-The Mobile Protector implements the following authentication factors:
+The Protector OATH implements the following authentication factors:

-- Category "What I have": - A mobile equipment that is running a strong authentication application built on top of the product Mobile Protector.
-The library manages and protects the secret key needed to provide strong authentication service. - Category "What I know": - A Pin value known by the user and required in order to provide the strong authentication service. - Category "What I am": - A biometric fingerprint, provided by the mobile equipment, optionally required to provide the strong authentication service.
+- Category "What I have": - A mobile equipment that is running a strong authentication application built on top of the product Protector OATH SDK.
+The library manages and protects the secret key needed to provide strong authentication service. - Category "What I know": - A Pin value known by the user and required in order to provide the strong authentication service. - Category "What I am": - A biometric (such as fingerprint recognition, face recognition, or iris scan), provided by the mobile equipment, optionally required to provide the strong authentication service.